 Code language: CSS (css)

-Now using the this function (i.e., transpose) will also create a new matrix object.
+As previously mentioned, using this function (i.e., transpose) will also created a new matrix object.
 We can see this by using the class()

 function: